-Join the Illinois Humanities Council (IHC) as we celebrate the 10th Anniversary of The Odyssey Project at the this special bilingual graduation ceremony for the class of 2010 from all four Odyssey courses in Chicago: North Side, South Side, Spanish language, and the Bridge Course.
-Alumni from the past ten years and Odyssey teachers, supporters, and funders will also be recognized at this special event.
+Join the Illinois Humanities Council (IHC) as we celebrate the achievement of the 2011 Odyssey Project participants from all four Odyssey courses in Chicago: North Side, South Side, Spanish language, and the Bridge Course.

 The Odyssey Project is a free, eight-month program of college-level humanities courses for people living in poverty.
-Students in the class of 2010 took classes from September through May at the Donoghue School in the Oakland neighborhood on the South Side, the Howard Area Community Center in Rogers Park on the North Side, and in Spanish at the Gads Hill Center in the Pilsen neighborhood.
+Students in the class of 2011 took classes from September through May at the AKArama Center in the Woodlawn neighborhood on the South Side, the Howard Area Community Center in Rogers Park on the North Side, and in Spanish at the Gads Hill Center in the Pilsen neighborhood.

 Refreshments will be served.

 This event is by invitation only.
 Please RSVP by May 19, 2011.

 For more information or an invitation, please call Amy Thomas Elder at 312.422.5580.